qgp9/hugo-smartlink/README.md

 3. **Choose output format wisely**: HTML output is 46% faster than baseline, Markdown is 7% faster
 4. **Monitor build times**: Use performance testing for large content changes
 5. **Consider content size**: Performance scales linearly with SmartLink density
+6. **Optimize configuration**: Use page-level overrides sparingly for better caching

 ## For Theme Developers